ktnishide/dnx-test/README.md

 So, the finance team decided they need to receive a monthly report to keep track of it.

-The backend service must expose an endpoint that returns the total numbers of orders + sum of the order price aggregated by store for a given month.
+The backend service must expose an endpoint that returns the total numbers of orders and sum of the order price aggregated by store for a given month.

 *Sample Request*: